 35.3.16.4 Nonsimultaneous transmit and receive (NSTR) operation

-A non-AP STA )affiliated with an MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) may choose to not transmit any frame corresponding to that AC due to expected NSTR based interference at another STA within the MLD and lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.
+A non-AP STA )affiliated with an MLD that has gained the right to initiate transmission of a frame of an AC on a link through the rules for EDCA backoff in 10.23.2.4 (Obtaining an EDCA TXOP) or that is enabled by an AP that is the TXOP holder to use a portion of the obtained TXOP through the rules for Triggered TXOP sharing in 35.2.1.2 (Triggered TXOP sharing procedure) (#10079) may choose to not transmit any frame corresponding to that AC due to expected NSTR based interference at another STA within the MLD and lack of availability of an alternative frame in the queue that would not introduce the opportunity for such interference.

 TGbe editor: revise the following paragraph in P397L40 of 11be draft 2.1 as (#10993, 10994):

-NOTE 3—A non-AP STA does not update its state variables to the values contained in the MU EDCA Parameter Set element if any of the following applies: a) The Trigger frame addressed to the STA is notneither a Basic Trigger frame nor an MU-RTS TXS Trigger frame (see 35.2.1.2 (Triggered TXOP sharing procedure)). b) The STA does not include QoS Data frames in the HE TB PPDU response sent in response to the Basic Trigger frame. c) The STA transmits the HE TB PPDU in response to a Basic Trigger frame following the rules defined in 26.5.4 (UL OFDMA-based random access (UORA)). d) The STA does not include QoS Data frames in the non-TB PPDU response sent to its associated AP in response to the MU-RTS TXS Trigger frame.
+NOTE 3—A non-AP STA does not update its state variables to the values contained in the MU EDCA Parameter Set element if any of the following applies: a) The Trigger frame addressed to the STA is not a Basic Trigger frame b) The STA does not include QoS Data frames in the HE TB PPDU response sent in response to the Basic Trigger frame. c) The STA transmits the HE TB PPDU in response to a Basic Trigger frame following the rules defined in 26.5.4 (UL OFDMA-based random access (UORA)).

 TGbe editor: revise the following paragraph in P402L18 of 11be draft 2.1 as